 |Group C. Educating Parents on Safety and Cooperation|

-All parents in divorce and paternity cases are immediately referred to an online workshop like UpToParents.org or ProudToParent.org and are required to finish their website work, make a copy, and take it to their co-parenting divorce or paternity class.
+All parents in divorce and paternity cases are immediately referred to an online workshop like UpToParents.org and are required to finish their website work, make a copy, and take it to their co-parenting divorce or paternity class.
 Jurisdictions should choose the online workshops they consider best in their circumstances.

-The jurisdiction has four excellent co-parenting classes: (a) a minimum 4-hour class for divorcing parents, (b) a minimum 4-hour class for parents in paternity cases, (c) a substitute class for victims of domestic violence, and (d) a multi-week class for parents in prolonged or high conflict.
+The jurisdiction has four excellent co-parenting classes: (a) a minimum 4-hour class for divorcing parents, (b) a minimum 4-hour class for parents in paternity cases, (c) a substitute class for survivors of domestic violence, and (d) a multi-week class for parents in prolonged or high conflict.
 Early screening procedures assure prompt referral of parents to the class appropriate in each case.

 The jurisdiction uses effective mechanisms to advise all parents of the website and class requirements and to ensure compliance; substantially all parents attend their classes within 90 days of (a) the petition for dissolution, (b) the finding of paternity, or (c) the parents' referral to a high-conflict class, and substantially all parents arrive at their classes with their completed website work in hand.
 These mechanisms can include (among others) the court pamphlets and website mentioned in measure #1 above and the summons forms mentioned in measure #2.